-Did you know that a very large number of pets are lost within 48 hours of entering a new foster or adoptive home, if they become spooked by a noise, have the chance to bolt out a door that is partially open, or if anything changes in their routine?
-Change is confusing for rescue pets, and it’s common for them to seek a way to escape; they just don’t know how good their new life will be yet!
+Do you have a shy or nervous dog, has your dog recently been lost, or have you recently adopted or are you fostering a new dog?
+Dogs in these situations should be considered extreme flight risks!
+Many dogs in these situations become lost within 48 hours of entering a new foster or adoptive home, if they become spooked by a noise, have the chance to bolt out a door that is partially open, or if anything changes in their routine.
+Change is confusing for shy, nervous or rescued pets, and it’s common for them to seek a way to escape; they just need time to acclimate and become comfortable with a new routine or new environment!